dvorka/mindforger/.github/ISSUE_TEMPLATE/feature-or-enhancement.md

 name: New feature or enhancement
 about: Propose a new MindForger enhancement or feature
 title: "[Feature/Enhancement] "
-labels: ':octocat: enhancement', ':rescue_worker_helmet: triage'
+labels: ':octocat: enhancement, :rescue_worker_helmet: triage'
 assignees: dvorka

 ---

 **Enhacement / feature description:**

 ...